 Occasionally, the valgus stress on the elbow during pitching is too much for the muscles to handle and the MUCL ruptures requiring surgery.
 The Tommy John surgery consists of replacing the MUCL with a tendon graft from somewhere else in a player’s body, most often the palmaris longus in the forearm.
 The tendon graft is removed and sutured to the bone using anchors.
 Success rates for MUCL reconstruction vary from 63-97% depending on technique and have a complication rate of about 10%.
 However, the mean recovery time for a pitcher to return to MLB play is 20.5 months and only 75% of players feel like they return to the same level of play or better.
 This begs the question what puts an athlete at risk for this injury?

-Who is at risk for a Tommy John Injury?
+Who’s at Risk for a Tommy John Surgery?

 There are 3 factors that place excessive force on the medial ulnar collateral ligament and put players at risk for developing a Tommy John injury: